 Cloudinary’s Azure add-on allows you to easily upload your web application images to the cloud.
 Your images are stored on a safe and highlighly available location with automatic backups and historical revisions.

-Once on Cloudinary, you can manipulate and transform your images in the cloud to match your graphic design: resize, crop, alter shape, apply effects, add watermarks and more without installing any software on your side.
+Once on Cloudinary, you can transform and transform your images in the cloud to match your graphic design: resize, crop, alter shape, apply effects, add watermarks and more without installing any software on your side.
 All your images are automatically optimized and delivered to your website visitors through a fast, world-wide CDN with advanced content caching.

 Cloudinary is easy to integrate with and offers open-source client integration libraries for your PHP, Python & Django, Node.js, Java and .NET applications.